nqminds/trustnetz/packages/docusaurus/docs/build5-docs/35-BRSKI-demonstrator/120-mdns-publish.md

-In order for the pledge to find the registrar, we make use of mdns capabilities.
+In order for the pledge to find the registrar, we make use of MDNS capabilities.

 (We also reuse this method to establish the router-registrar connection needed for the continuous assurance piece).